mobina-soltani/google-calendar-documentation/docs/Recurring.md

 # Adding Recurring Events and getting notifications

-You are attending an online  class on a regular basis and you want to receive notifications every week, month or … .
-Google calendar has got a feature to facilitate users with this.
+If you’re attending an online class on a regular basis and want to receive reminders each time, Google Calendar offers a helpful feature for setting up recurring events.
+This allows you to schedule an event that repeats daily, weekly, monthly, or at any custom interval that fits your routine.
+You can also choose how and when you want to be notified—whether through email or pop-up alerts—so you never miss an important session.

 1- Click the "Create" button or tap the + icon on mobile.